-Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall Group materiality for the consolidated financial statements as a whole as set out in the table below.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall group materiality for the consolidated financial statements as a whole as set out in the table below.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.

-Overall Group materiality \$4.3 million
+Overall group materiality TT\$3.6 million

 How we determined it 5% of profit before tax

 Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+We chose 5% which is within a range of acceptable benchmark thresholds.